 But if you’ve been blacklisted by ChexSystems, getting back into banking can be difficult.
 And expensive if you don’t know where to turn.
 Some people drop out of banking altogether because they don’t believe there are reliable alternatives.
 They turn to check cashing companies or payday loans.

 Others turn to prepaid debit cards so they can make electronic payments.
 Your credit isn’t checked when you apply for a prepaid debit card and you can use the account to make payments with the prepaid Visa or Mastercard using money you’ve already loaded onto your card.

 The downside to having a prepaid debit card is the fee structure; the fees can add up quickly.
-Our analysis indicates that the costs of loading money onto your prepaid card as well as the inconvenience, makes a debit card tied to a checking account much more attractive.
+Our analysis indicates that the costs of loading money onto your prepaid card, as well as the inconvenience, make a debit card tied to a checking account much more attractive.

 Most people who don’t know about No ChexSystems Banks take the more difficult and expensive path of payday loans, check cashing fees, or prepaid cards.
 But you can get a great checking account by just checking out our research and recommendations.

 In short, having a checking account saves you a ton of money and makes your life a lot easier.
 Consider the following:

 - You can protect your money.
 A checking account is a safe and secure way to pay for things.

 - It’s much easier to pay bills and expenses and costs you nothing.